myersd08/blue-staq-angular/README.md

 - Search the poetry database
 - Displays a list of search results to select from (selecting displays the poem)
 - You can also get a random poem by pushing the "Random" button.
 This can be done repeatedyly.
+- UI behaves as you would expect.
+"Random" clears the search term as well as selecting a poem from search results.

 One feature that would be fun to put into this app is a checkbox to indicate if you think musicians are poets.
 If it is checked, you would also query a music api (Spotify?) when searching.
 In this case it might make sense to take advantage of observables (forkJoin) when calling multiple apis at the same time.
 This feature would also require some UI updates to indicate if the search result source was music or poetry.